How to fireproof a house

 As climate change brings worsening disasters, Australia must brace for thousands more houses becoming destroyed.
 Innovative architecture like ours offers a chance for treasured homes and possessions to survive future catastrophes.

-Deborah Ascher Barnstone is a Professor, Head of School, School of Architecture at University of Technology Sydney.
+Deborah Ascher Barnstone is a professor, head of school, School of Architecture at University of Technology Sydney.
 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.